-Anousheh Ashoori is a British-Iranian dual national and businessman who ran a building-supplies company and lived periodically in the U.K. since he was 17.
+Anousheh Ashoori (born April 9, 1954) is a British-Iranian dual national and businessman who ran a building-supplies company and lived periodically in the U.K. since he was 17.
 His daughter Eilka, an actress, residing in London, said, "My father has nothing to do with politics and told us not to get involved in politics."

-Ashoori was detained in Tehran in 2017 while visiting his
+Ashoori was detained in Tehran in 2017 while visiting his mother.

-mother.